 Step 1 Have a Planning Party.
 Invite a few neighbors over to plan the party.
 Think of the planning process itself as an opportunity to have fun and make some lasting friendships.
 Try to involve neighbors you don't know well who may know other neighbors you don't know well.
 Don't stress over planning the perfect party sometimes the most casual events are the most fun.

 Step 3 Choose a Date.
-Try to pick a date 4-6 weeks in advance to allow plenty of time for planning, notifying neighbors and obtaining a Bock Party Permit if needed.
+Try to pick a date 4-6 weeks in advance to allow plenty of time for planning, notifying neighbors and obtaining a Bock Party Permit.

 Step 4 Decide on Food.
 A party isn't a party without food and any other activities are just gravy.
 See Sample Menu and Recipes.